EvoLib/evo-lib/README.md

 ### Acknowledgement

-Parts of documentation, docstrings, and code refactoring were supported by ChatGPT (OpenAI) for language clarity and consistency.
+Parts of the documentation, docstrings, and code refactoring were supported by ChatGPT (OpenAI) for language clarity and consistency.
-All conceptual design, experiments, and implementation decisions originate from the author.
+All conceptual design, experiments, and implementation decisions were made by the author.

 ---